-- 44. As climate change is a multiplier of existing food security risks and vulnerability, the tools and approaches that build resilience to current risks and vulnerabilities provide valuable entry points for pro-poor CCA and DRR activities. - 45.
-Many WFP programmes address immediate food security needs, while also reducing vulnerabilities to future shocks by protecting and building livelihood assets that enhance adaptive capacity and enable the transition into productive and resilient livelihoods.
-Although these programmes may not be explicitly designed to deliver climate-related outcomes, they can be tailored and scaled up to address climate-related risks to food security more effectively. - 46.
-A wide range of WFP interventions already have a CCA and/or DRR dimension.
-An analysis of WFP's 2009 standardized project reports and project documents concluded that of 188 projects in execution in 2009, 85 45 percent contained a climate change- and/or
+- 45. Because climate change is a multiplier of existing food security risks and vulnerability, the tools and approaches that build resilience to current risks and vulnerabilities provide valuable entry points for CCA and DRR activities that assist the most vulnerable groups. - 46.
+Many WFP programmes address immediate food security needs while also reducing vulnerabilities to future shocks by protecting and building livelihood assets that enhance adaptive capacity and enable the transition to productive and resilient livelihoods.
+Although these programmes may not be explicitly designed to deliver climate-related outcomes, they can be tailored and scaled up to address climate-related risks to food security more effectively. - 47.
+A wide range of WFP interventions that aim at increasing food security and reducing hunger risks already have a CCA and/or DRR dimension.
+An analysis of WFP's 2009 standardized project reports and project documents concluded that of 188 projects being implemented in 2009, 85 generated benefits related to CCA and DRR. - 48.
+In these interventions, food-insecure community members were mainly involved as follows: 26 percent in agriculture support, including land conservation, terracing and agroforestry; 21 percent in water conservation, including irrigation, water harvesting and well rehabilitation; reforestation and afforestation; and infrastructure, including public infrastructure and storage facilities. - 49.
+Examples of WFP interventions that can help food-insecure communities to protect their livelihoods from climate-related hazards and environmental degradation include the Managing Environmental Resources to Enable Transition to More Sustainable Livelihoods (MERET) project in Ethiopia, a well documented standard-setting experience in land rehabilitation and resilience building.33 Similar initiatives are under way in Kenya, Mali, Mauritania, Niger, Rwanda, Senegal, Sri Lanka, Uganda and other countries.
+In Niger,